 Masaki Kobayashi was one of the most important post-war Japanese filmmakers.
 He made the humanist, anti-war masterpiece Human Condition Trilogy (1959-1961).
 But his career-best work was the dark samurai drama Harakiri.
-The narrative takes place in the earlier half of 17th century Japan, when different factions of feudal era Japan came under the control of Shogunate – a hereditary military dictatorship. (you might want to put this description at the top where you first mention the word – Shogunate) Samurai who strictly adhered to the Bushido code (moral code of conduct for Japan’s warrior class) found it hard to survive during this relatively peaceful time.
+The narrative takes place in the earlier half of 17th century Japan when different factions of feudal era Japan came under the control of the Shogunate – a hereditary military dictatorship. (you might want to put this description at the top where you first mention the word – Shogunate) Samurai who strictly adhered to the Bushido code (moral code of conduct for Japan’s warrior class) found it hard to survive during this relatively peaceful time.

 Harakiri follows one such impoverished masterless samurai named Hanshiro Tsugumo (the great Tatsuya Nakadai).
 He demands an audience with his local lord in order to commit the ritual suicide, known as ‘Harakiri’.
 But before committing the act, Hanshiro narrates a chilling story.
 Kobayashi’s stark samurai epic offers a brilliant indictment of the Japanese militarist society.
-He demonstrates how governments consistently employ codes of honour to control people and create rigid social structures.
+He demonstrates how governments consistently employ codes of honor to control people and create rigid social structures.

 1. Seven Samurai (1954)

 Apart from the brilliantly choreographed action set-pieces, Seven Samurai also intimately explores the social and political problems of feudal Japan.
 At the same time, the film carries a universal emotional appeal.
 Kurosawa’s samurai epic was clearly inspired by Western genre cinema.
-But his mastery over the visual language in Seven Samurai inspired countless films in world cinema.
+But his mastery of the visual language in Seven Samurai inspired countless films in world cinema.

 There we are!
 These are some of the best samurai films of all time.
 Akira Kurosawa is an unparalleled master when it comes to samurai cinema.
-However, listing every one of his greatest samurai movies wouldn’t leave enough room on this short list for other deserving works from the same subgenre.
+However, listing each one of his greatest samurai movies wouldn’t leave enough room on this short list for other deserving works from the same subgenre.
 Rashomon (1950), The Hidden Fortress(1958), Kagemusha (1980), and Ran (1985) are other must-see Kurosawa samurai-era tales.